Poker Basics, Poker Strategy

 Many players now fail to ask themselves what this bet means for them and whether they should call it or not, in mathematical terms.

-The first thing you must figure out is the pot odds, which in this particular odds are 3/1.
+The first thing you must determine is the pot odds, which in this case are 3/1.
 With $30 in the pot and another $15 your opponent bet, there is now a total of $45 in the pot.

 You will need to call $15 to win a total pot of $60, which means you will need to win it once out of four times to break even.
 Compare this number to your outs, and you will have a clear picture of where you stand in the hand.